SmartThingsCommunity/webrtc-tutorial/step_5/STEP_5.md

-# Step 5: Connect your camera with WebRTC
+# Step 5: Add your camera

-To complete our integration, we configure the button to simulate motion, and connect the camera using WebRTC.
+To complete our integration, we configure the button to simulate motion, and implement camera functionality using WebRTC.

 ## Motion Simulation